Select Page

 Surrogacy babies born in Canada are eligible for Canadian citizenship at birth.
 With their baby’s Canadian passport, new parents can immediately return to their native country.
 In addition, Canada has a national healthcare system that covers both the surrogate’s prenatal care and delivery.

 This saves money on medical expenses throughout pregnancy (or the cost of insurance premiums as in the US).
-However, because Canada’s social security system does not cover the kid of a foreign citizen, the parents are responsible for the costs of NICU treatment or an incubator if the infant arrives early.
+However, because Canada’s social security system does not cover the kid of a foreign citizen, the parents are responsible for the costs of NICU treatment or an incubator if the infant arrives early through a surrogacy clinic in Canada.

 How can we help?